ArneSchwettmann/ArnesSpaceTaxi/README.md

 Gravity-based space taxi game written in LUA

-This is a version of the classic space taxi game written by Arne Schwettmann in LUA, making use of the LÖVE game framework.
+This is a version of the classic space taxi game written in LUA, making use of the LÖVE game framework.
 It is written for LÖVE 0.10.2.

 Try the 5 player mode.